Armo00/pizza/README.md

 ## How To Build?

-Currently only Linux machines are required to build this project.
+Currently only Linux machines are supported to build this project.
 If you don't have one, please consider setting up a virtual machine.

 After cloning this project to somewhere on your Linux machine, you first need to have `cmake` and `ninja`, as well as the latest version of `clang` and `g++`.
 You will also need `python3` to install `conan`.